#1. Man’s Search For Meaning

 “We always think there’s enough time to do things with other people.
 Time to say things to them.
 And then something happens and then we stand there holding on to words like ‘if’.”

 Ove is a neighbor you wouldn’t love to have around.
 He doesn’t smile.
 He has no intention of making friends with anybody in the neighborhood.
-He’s very principle man.
+He’s very principled man.
 He loved sticking to his daily routines and keeping an eye around the neighborhood to ensure rules are enforced.
 Deep down he is an honest man.
 Something he’d learned from the father;

 Ove is tired of life.
 The love of his life, Sonja his wife, is dead and Ove can’t wait to die so he could live again with the wife.
 He tried committing suicide on several occasion but somehow, something comes up then he had to stop.
 One time, it was his cat.
 The cat was sleeping and he didn’t want the sound of the gun to wake it up.

 Then something happened.
 People came into Ove’s life.
 They loved Ove and Ove loved them back.
-That helped Ove to heal the loss of his wife and had a reason to live, at least, for a longer while.
+That helped Ove to heal the loss of his wife and had a reason to live, at least, for a long while.

 This story is a packed with laughter, anger, joy and life’s way of sneaking in some sadness in one’s life.
 When you love someone enough, you would want to die with them.
 When you open your life up for other people to enter, new memories are made and you desire less to die.
 Living is just enough when you have a reason to.

 “And time is a curious thing.
 Most of us only live for the time that lies right ahead of us.
 A few days, weeks, years.
 One of the most painful moments in a person’s life probably comes with the insight that an age has been reached when there is more to look back on than ahead.
-And when time no longer lies ahead of one, other things have to be lived for. memories, perhaps.”
+And when time no longer lies ahead of one, other things have to be lived for memories, perhaps.”

 #9.
 Choose Yourself

 James Altucher has become the voice in my head.
 Every morning, I wake up to his newsletter in my mail and read it before I begin the day.
 He’s that guy who looks at you and gives you the brutal truth.
-In this book is what one needs to be survive in this current global economy.
+In this book is what one needs to survive in this current global economy.

 He tells you that the economy has changed and many jobs that once used to put food on the table are disappearing.
 The statistics are there.
 Most of the work that used to be done by humans are being done by technology now.
 And this trend is going to continue.
-What it means is that, one has to flee from the cubicle jobs before their boss finally kicks them out.
+What it means is that one has to flee from the cubicle jobs before their boss finally kicks them out.

 This book has become one of my favorite books.
 The writing style is easy to come to terms with and clear enough to make one understand whatever is putting across.